isomerpages/govtech-corp/_about-us/What We Do/Our Digital Government Efforts.md

 for businesses.</p>
 <p>We encourage all citizens and businesses to explore and embrace these
 digital government solutions, crafted with your needs in mind.</p>
+<h3>Our Mission</h3>
+<p>As the lead government agency driving Singapore’s Smart Nation initiative
+and the digitalisation of public services, GovTech's mission is clear: to build digital government products – such as intuitive apps, informative websites, and reliable platforms – that tangibly improve the lives of citizens and businesses, making Singapore a leading Smart Nation.&nbsp;</p>
+<p>By streamlining processes, government services become more accessible
+and convenient for everyone, regardless of location or technical proficiency.
+It also empowers businesses with efficient digital interfaces, fostering a more competitive and dynamic economy.
+Furthermore, a digitally transformed government can leverage data and technology to make more informed decisions, respond effectively to the evolving needs of its population, and ultimately enhance the overall quality of life for all Singaporeans.</p>
+<p></p>
 <p></p>
 <p></p>
 <div class="isomer-card-grid"><a rel="noopener noreferrer nofollow" href="/our-digital-government-efforts/engineering-digital-government/" class="isomer-card"><div class="isomer-card-image"><div class="isomer-image-wrapper"><img style="width: 100%" height="auto" width="100%" alt="Singapore’s digital government efforts — Engineering a Digital Government" src="/images/Digital Gov Efforts/Engineering_a_Digital_Gov_600x300.png"></div></div><div class="isomer-card-body"><div class="isomer-card-title">Engineering a Digital Government</div><div class="isomer-card-description">Transacting with the government will be easy, seamless and secure, and government agencies will upskill and collaborate to drive digitalisation.</div><div class="isomer-card-link">Learn more</div></div></a>